Governance Structure

 All non-financial decisions are made via consensus of the core contributors and relevant repository maintainers.
 Emeritus core contributors are not considered to be core contributors for this purpose.

-Code-related decisions, such when a pull request is ready to be accepted and merged, should be discussed via the relevant Github issues and pull requests.
+Code-related decisions, such when a pull request is ready to be accepted and merged, should be discussed via the relevant GitHub issues and pull requests.
 If consensus cannot be achieved, the community member proposing the change may be invited by a core contributor to present their proposal at a monthly developer call for further discussion and community input.

-Non-code-related decisions, such as long-term strategic planning for JuMP, should either be discussed in a Github issue, or tabled as an agenda item and discussed on a monthly developer call.
+Non-code-related decisions, such as long-term strategic planning for JuMP, should either be discussed in a GitHub issue, or tabled as an agenda item and discussed on a monthly developer call.

 If consensus on a non-financial decision cannot be achieved, the final decision will be made by the BDFL.